alem-01/alem_public/subjects/flutter_piscine/namedRequiredSum/README.md

 ## namedRequiredSum

-### Exercise
+## Exercise:

-Write a function namedRequiredSum that accepts required named parameters first, second, third and returns their sum.
+Write a function that accepts required named parameters "first", "second", "third" and returns their sum.
 All the parameters are integers.
+Name of the function - namedRequiredSum.

 > Note: Find out how to make required named parameters.